LogoDark mode logo

 If you select this checkbox, no unsigned PowerShell scripts will be executed.
 This applies to all scripts run by the data source, not just the import script.

-6. Restrict access to this data source:
+6. (Optional) Restrict access to this data source:

 You can enable this option if you only want certain users or groups to have access to the data source, or the permission to link it to new workspaces.
-See Access control for more information.
+See data source access control for more information.

 7. Click Add.
 If you defined an import script, it will run shortly and the objects will subsequently appear in the Map in the new workspace.